-CBS Sunday Morning contributor, comedian, actress, and self-described "Accidental Pundette," Nancy Giles is a funny, perceptive, and provocative observer of today’s world.
-For over 14 years, Giles’ acclaimed work on the Emmy Award-winning CBS Sunday Morning has provided the largest audience yet for her unique blend of common sense wisdom, laugh-out-loud humor, and social and political commentary.
+CBS Sunday Morning contributor, comedian, actress, and self-described “Accidental Pundette” Nancy Giles is a funny, perceptive, and provocative observer of today’s world.
+For over 14 years, Giles’ work on the Emmy Award-winning CBS Sunday Morning has received acclaim for its unique blend of common sense wisdom, laugh-out-loud humor, and social and political commentary.

 An accomplished voiceover and radio artist, Giles has been the voice of The Food Network for over 10 years.
-Giles' credits include work for Office Depot, True Value, Tide, The New York Times, Yoplait, Avenue clothing stores, Lifetime, ABC Daytime, PB&J Otter on the Disney Channel, and Nickelodeon’s Mighty Bug 5.
-She won back-to-back Gracies from the Alliance for Women in Media for her CBS Radio show on WPHT-AM in Philadelphia.
+Her diverse credits include work for Office Depot, True Value, Tide, The New York Times, Yoplait, Avenue clothing stores, Lifetime, ABC Daytime, PB&J Otter on the Disney Channel, Edible Schoolyard NYC, and Nickelodeon’s Mighty Bug 5.
+Giles won back-to-back Gracies from the Alliance for Women in Media for her CBS Radio show on WPHT-AM in Philadelphia.
 Her podcast, The Giles Files, takes a lively spin on trending topics – from pop culture to politics – with interviews, commentaries, song parodies and more.

 For more than 20 years, she has volunteered with The 52nd St. Project, helping at-risk kids take part in acting, playwriting, and poetry workshops, classes, and performances.